munificent/craftinginterpreters/book/optimization.md

 <aside name="division">

-Except for its sister operation division, which is equally slow.
+Its sister operation, division, is equally slow.

 </aside>

 In the general case, it's really hard to re-implement a fundamental arithmetic operator in user code in a way that's faster than what the CPU itself can do.
-After all, all of our C code must ultimately compile down to the CPU's own arithmetic operations.
+After all, our C code ultimately compiles down to the CPU's own arithmetic operations.
 If there were tricks we could use to go faster, the chip would already be using them.

 However, we can take advantage of the fact that we know more about our problem than the CPU does.
 We use modulo here is to take a key string's hash code and